Hurricane Nicholas: Impact and aftermath

 Losses in the United States ranged from $1.1 to $2.2 billion, according to an estimate by Risk Management (RMS).
 RMS estimated losses to the National Flood Insurance Program to be between $200 million and $500 million.
 Karen Clark & Co. estimated damage around $950 million.

 Texas

 The storm left at least 503,000 without power in Texas, mostly in the Houston area.
-An estimated 33% of Galveston County residents were without power.
+An estimated 33 percent of Galveston County residents were without power.
 Portions of the Strand Historic District in Galveston were left underwater.
 The Colonial Pipeline shut down two pipelines from Houston to North Carolina due to power outages.
 This shutdown occurred just two weeks after the same pipelines were shut down due to Hurricane Ida.
 In Seabrook, officials estimated that 30 homes sustained wind or flood damage.
 The Pine Gully fishing pier in the Pine Gully Park was destroyed by storm surge.
 City officials promised to work with the Federal Emergency Management Agency to rebuild the pier.